NVIDIA/nvbmc-docs/nvidia/FW-Update/fw_update_platform_guide.md

 ### Build Time Configuration

 1. Configure [PLDM build time configuration](#pldmd-build-time-configurations) to meet platform requirements.<br/>
-   - Example of Vulcan build configuration: https://gitlab-master.nvidia.com/dgx/bmc/openbmc/-/blob/develop/meta-nvidia/recipes-phosphor/pldm/pldm_%25.bbappend?ref_type=heads
+   - Example of GB200NVL build configuration:
 2. Configure [bmcweb build time configuration](#bmcweb-build-time-configurations) to meet platform requirements.<br/>
-   - Example of Vulcan build configuration: https://gitlab-master.nvidia.com/dgx/bmc/openbmc/-/blob/develop/meta-nvidia/recipes-phosphor/bmcweb/bmcweb_%25.bbappend?ref_type=heads
+   - Example of GB200NVL build configuration:
 3. Define PLDM descriptors and component information for the devices on the platform
 4. Configure [fw_update_config.json](#pldm-fw-update-configuration) for the platform
 5. Configure [fw_mctp_mapping.json](#fw-inventory-to-mctp-endpoint-mapping) for the platform
 6. Build PLDM firmware package for the platform with the descriptors and component information defined for the PLDM device<br/>
    - Script to build the PLDM package: https://github.com/openbmc/pldm/tree/master/tools/fw-update<br/>
-   - Configuration JSON used for Vulcan: https://urm.nvidia.com/artifactory/sw-dgx-fw-package-generic-local/Vulcan/Package/production/HGX-H100-H200x8_0014_240307.1.0_custom/H100-H200-14/nvfw_HGX-H100-H200x8_0014_240307.1.0_custom.fwpkg.pldm.json
+   - Configuration JSON used for GB200NVL:

 ### Enable new PLDM device for FW Update